 High-pressure transducers are generally designed as thick-walled tubes (see fig. 1) and are made of a single piece of steel.
 Therefore, their design is also called “monolithic”.
 The term “monolithic” is derived from Greek and means “a single stone” (mono- = single; lithos = stone).

 The monolithic measuring body design ensures especially low stress gradients and stress peaks.
 Furthermore, these measuring bodies have a long service life, since they have no weld seams or other weak points.
-Fig. 2 shows various pressure-hole designs, the schematic layout, and a choice of different measuring bodies.
+Fig. 2 shows various pressure-hole designs in the schematic layout, while fig. 3 displays a choice of different measuring bodies.

 Postulated by strength theory, the reference stress σv must be derived from the three stresses σt (tangential stress), σr (radial stress), and σn (normal stress) to allow an assessment of the service life.
 The reference stress is then correlated with the material’s characteristic values.